Astrolle/.github/profile/README.md

 -->

-Astrolle is a multiple software integrated to create a great solution for our clients, with this our client can control the data about their business
+Astrolle is a multiple software integrated to create a great solution for our clients, with that our client can control the data about their business

+A simple dashboard to manage your entire business